bauglir/graduation-presentation/README.md

 * Which in turn requires a lot of evaluations of L

 ### Results
+* Ran an experiment to improve intelligibility for 3 different SNR losses
+* Note that convergence is quick, but that each iteration requires a large amount of calls to L

 ### Model-Based Methods
 * Sample once in L, Update model of EL